Skip to main content

 Search Innovation Health providers

-**Note: Some services and equipment may require precertification.
-To confirm benefit information, call your provider support team at 1-888-632-3862 (TTY: 711).
+*FOR DURABLE MEDICAL EQUIPMENT, HOSPITAL AMBULATORY SURGERY, HOSPITAL OUTPATIENT AND RADIOLOGY, PATHOLOGY AND LAB: Some services and equipment may require precertification.
+To confirm benefits, call your provider support team at 1-888-632-3862 (TTY: 711).

 Payment and billing